lightbend/fdp-sample-applications/README-DEVELOPERS.md

 > **Note:** If you are using the prepackaged sample applications, `fdp-package-sample-apps-X.Y.Z`, then follow the instructions there.

 If not already installed, install the Fast Data Platform Kafka service using the Fast Data Platform Manager.
-Then install InfluxDB, Grafana, and Cassandra from the DC/OS Catalog.
+Then install InfluxDB, Grafana, and Cassandra from the DC/OS Catalog. **Note** that if Grafana is installed directly from the catalog, an application will not be able to automatically populate Grafana information.
+In order for this to work, install Grafana using FDP-Sample_Apps, which fixes Grafana's access port using VIP.
 More information about InfluxDB and Grafana is provided in `README.md`, under _Monitoring and Viewing Results_.

 #### Install a Web Server